Skip to Content

 You won’t be able to believe your eyes when you go, it’s that blue!

-Only 1-hour from Wanaka is one of the most popular stops on the road from Wanaka to Franz Josef.
-The Blue Pools are known for their unreal blue color and stunning scenery.
-The hike to the blue pools is a short, easy walk through the native forest to the Makarora and Blue River.
-The walk will take you over two swing bridges, the second giving you a prime view over the bright blue water below.
+The hike to the Blue Pools is a short, easy walk through the native forest to the Makarora and Blue River.
+The walk will take you over two swing bridges, the second giving you a prime view of the bright blue water below.

 2. Hike to the Brewster Hut